 Enter aloe, which is chock-full of anti-inflammatory vitamins, enzymes, minerals, and amino acids to soothe angry skin.
-Much of the research points to aloin, a specific compound in the aloe plant that can promote overall skin healing, as well as bradykinase—an enzyme that can help reduce excessive inflammation when applied topically.
+Much of the research points to aloin, a specific compound in the aloe plant that can promote overall skin healing1, as well as bradykinase—an enzyme that can help reduce excessive inflammation when applied topically2.

 Aloe doesn't just soothe inflamed, angry pimples—it also contains natural salicylic acids to help unplug budding acne at the source.
 Salicylic acid is beloved for acne-prone skin, as "it is able to penetrate the skin deeper into pores to help remove dead skin cells, fight bacteria, and control excess sebum," board-certified dermatologist Zenovia Gabriel, M.D., once shared about BHAs.
 That's what makes salicylic acid particularly helpful for comedonal acne, like blackheads and whiteheads, as it can loosen buildup deep within those pores.

 Aloe vera's antibacterial and antiseptic properties4 are well-documented, which is why the gel has been used for centuries for pain and wound healing.
 While research is limited on aloe's ability to kill P. acnes (the acne-causing bacteria) in particular, those antimicrobial properties can't hurt acne-prone skin.